lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/ATTCS-M1-Cover-Fails-To-Open.rst

 This procedure leaves the telescope with the M1 cover open.

-.. _AT-M1-Cover-Fails-To-Open:
+.. _AuxTel-M1-Cover-Fails-To-Open-Procedure:

 Procedure Steps
 ===============

-Recovering the M1 Cover Controller state and clearing the fault must be done from the ATMCS EUI.
+The recovery of the M1 cover control must be done from the *ATMCS EUI*.

-Step 1.
+#.
 Ensure the ATCS CSCs are all set to ``STANDBY``.

    The easiest way to do this is to run the :file:`standby_atcs.py` script from the *ATQueue*.
    Do not proceed to the next step until the CSCs are set to ``STANDBY``, otherwise you will need to reset both the CSC and EUI to regain communication.

-Step 2.

-Log in to the ATMCS EUI using either Microsoft Remote Desktop or from the control computer on the first floor in the AuxTel dome.
+#.
+Log in to the *ATMCS EUI* either using a remote desktop or from the control computer on the first floor of the AuxTel dome.
-Detailed instructions on how to install and setup the ATMCS EUI using Microsoft Remote Desktop can be found in this procedure:

-:ref:`Access ATMCS EUI <AuxTel-Non-Standard-Operations-AuxTel-EUI-Access>``
+   More instruction can be found in the :ref:`access ATMCS EUI procedure <AuxTel-Non-Standard-Operations-AuxTel-EUI-Access>`.

+#.